-Air Conditioning Service Procedures for Heavy duty and Off-Highway work Machines using R-134a refrigerant
+Air Conditioning Service Procedures for Off-Road Work Machines and Agricultural Tractors using R-134a or R-1234yf refrigerant

 Rationale: The Heavy Duty, Off-Road Work Machine and Specialty Vehicle Mobile Air Conditioning (HD MAC) industry has typically utilized air conditioning standards, procedures and technologies developed by the automotive industry and SAE Interior Climate Control Standards Committee (ICCSC).
 These procedures do not always adequately address the unique challenges encountered by HD MAC technicians.